Vianen

 Vianen ([viˈjaːnə(n)]) is a city and a former municipality in the central Netherlands, in the province of Utrecht.
-It is located south of the Lek River.
+It is located south of the Lek river.
 Before 2002 it was part of the province of South Holland.
 Vianen is made up of a historic town centre that dates back to the medieval period and was once surrounded by a defensive wall (parts of which still stand today) and moat, as well as more extensive modern housing developments to the east, south and southwest and an industrial and commercial area.
-Vianen is intersected by two major motorways leading to Utrecht: the A2 (Amsterdam-Maastricht) and the A27 (Breda-Almere).
-Both roads can be notoriously congested near Vianen during peak commute hours.
+Vianen is intersected by two major motorways leading to the city of Utrecht: the A2 (Amsterdam-Maastricht) and the A27 (Breda-Almere).